Federal Triangle station: Location

 The station serves an area of Washington crowded with federal buildings, on 12th Street between Pennsylvania Avenue NW and Constitution Avenue NW, including the triangular area formed by 15th Street, Constitution, and Pennsylvania known as Federal Triangle, from which the station takes its name.
 The triangle includes such federal buildings as the Robert F. Kennedy Department of Justice Building, the Herbert C. Hoover Building (Department of Commerce), and the buildings of the Internal Revenue Service and the Environmental Protection Agency.

+Flood Risk

+The station and its surrounding neighborhood are susceptible to flooding, as the land was formerly a tributary of the Potomac River.
+Most notably, a 2006 flood led to the temporary closure of both Federal Triangle and Archives stations.